 BSci(Psych)(Hons), MSci(Psych), MPsych, PhD

-I have been a practicing psychologist since 1994.
-Prior to venturing into the private practice world, I worked in public health institutes (Darling Downs Health) for 17 years.
+Dr Mousumi Singh has been practising as a psychologist since 1994.
+Prior to venturing into private practice, she worked in public health institutes (Darling Downs Health) for 17 years.

-In my 29+ years of experience, I have worked in both clinical and health areas, in private and public sectors in Australia and overseas, with people across the lifespan and from diverse socio-cultural backgrounds.
-I have also held teaching and supervision roles at university in tertiary education.
+In her 29+ years of experience, she has worked in both clinical and health areas, across private and public sectors in Australia and overseas, with people across the lifespan and from diverse socio-cultural backgrounds.
+She has also held teaching and supervision roles in tertiary education at university.

-I am a board-approved supervisor for psychology and clinical psychology students.
-I hold an adjunct lecturer role at the University of Southern Queensland and a casual academic role with the University of New England.
-I am also involved in the teaching and supervision of students in their master’s level program.
+Dr Singh is a board-approved supervisor for psychology and clinical psychology students.
+She holds an adjunct lecturer role at the University of Southern Queensland and a casual academic role with the University of New England, and is involved in the teaching and supervision of students in their master’s level program.

-I provide therapy for all.
-I mainly work with adults, particularly with older adults, which was the focus area of my PhD paper that I completed in 2022.
-Apart from working with varied types of mental health presentations, I also provide therapy for chronic pain and rehabilitation for varied medical and chronic health issues.
+She provides therapy for all.
+She mainly works with adults, particularly older adults, which was the focus area of the PhD she completed in 2022.
+Apart from working with varied types of mental health presentations, she also provides therapy for chronic pain and rehabilitation for varied medical and chronic health issues.

-I use a range of therapeutic modalities, namely Cognitive Behavioural Therapy (CBT), schema therapy, brief solution-focused therapy sessions to assist clients reflect and utilise their own resourcefulness and influence the change that they desire.
-I also provide assessments for older adults experiencing cognitive decline and screening of people showing neurodivergence traits.
+Dr Singh uses a range of therapeutic modalities, namely Cognitive Behavioural Therapy (CBT), schema therapy, and brief solution-focused therapy, to assist clients to reflect, draw on their own resourcefulness, and influence the change they desire.
+She also provides assessments for older adults experiencing cognitive decline, as well as screening for people showing neurodivergent traits.

 Therapy Approaches: